ChalmersGU-data-structure-courses/dsabook/src/markdown/02-analysis-part-1/05-best-worst-average-cases.md

 worst-case analysis might not be a representative measure of the algorithm's performance.
 Often we prefer to know the average-case running time.
-This means that we would like to know the *typical* behavior of the algorithm on inputs of size $n$.
+This means that we would like to know the *typical* behaviour of the algorithm on inputs of size $n$.

 ### The problem with average case